jimratliff/GenoMac-user/resources/docs_to_display_to_user/Helium_how_to_install_extensions.md

 - ❑ Go to the [Sea Foam theme Chrome web store page](https://chromewebstore.google.com/detail/sea-foam/lahipjfggmgneaopcckkaipmoandaboo)
 - ❑ Click on “Add to Helium”

+> [!NOTE]
+> Some of the following extensions may not be relevant to you.
+Feel free *not* to install/configure any extension that you feel doesn’t make sense for this user.

 ## Install 1Password
 - ❑ Go to the [1Password Chrome web store page](https://chromewebstore.google.com/detail/1password-%E2%80%93-password-mana/aeblfdkhhhdcdjpifhhbdiojplfjncoa)
 - ❑ Click on “Add to Helium”